FirstHR

 What if our culture is still forming?

-Focus on WHO you hire rather than formal cultural programs.
+Focus on who you hire rather than formal cultural programs.
 At early stages, each person shapes culture dramatically.
 Hire for values alignment and be honest with candidates that the culture is evolving.

 How do I handle cultural onboarding without an HR department?

 The founder or a senior leader takes ownership.
 Create simple documentation (one-page culture guide), assign buddies, and schedule regular check-ins.
 You do not need formal HR processes to build strong cultural onboarding.
-This is exactly what we designed FirstHR to help with: buddy assignments, check-in reminders, and culture documentation that small teams can actually use.

 Should cultural onboarding be the same for every role?